 - Rocks – lends a natural feel to flowerbeds and provides shelter for beneficial wildlife.

-- Statue – reflects community or homeowner values.
+- Statues – reflects community or homeowner values.

-- Water feature – provides white noise and has a calming effect.
+- Water features – provides white noise and has a calming effect.

 Lastly, before starting a neighborhood perennial garden, it’s wise to contact your homeowner’s association or community planning commission for permission, rules, and possible financial assistance.